gett/rex/README.md

 app.use('/js', rex('js')); // rex will now serve all your javascript from the js folder
 ```

-Your browserside javascript can now use `require` to require other modules and `exports` and `module.exports` just like in node.js
+Your browserside javascript can now use `require` to require other modules and `exports` and `module.exports` just like in node.js.
+Additionally if your module exports a global variable with the same name as your module `require` will still work!
 If you require a module like `require('my-module')` rex will look for it in the nearest `browser_modules` or `node_modules` folder.

 ``` js